HKUDS/SepLLM/README.md

 Below, we provide explanations and examples for the most commonly used parameters when initializing `SepCache`.
 ```
-A cache as described in the [SepLLM paper - ICML 2025](https://arxiv.org/abs/2412.12094).
-In the training phase,
-SepLLM condenses the segment information into the KV of the separator that divides the segment.
-In the inference phase, the corresponding SepCache only needs to store the KVs of initial tokens, separator tokens, and recent tokens for generation.

-It stores the Key and Value states as lists of tensors, two lists for each layer.
+SepCache stores the Key and Value states as lists of tensors, two lists for each layer.
 The expected shape for each tensor is
 `[batch_size, num_heads, seq_len, head_dim]`.

 Frequently-Used Parameters: